 You’ll notice that Caesar’s treatment is in a vertical orientation, whereas other treatments can be horizontal.
 There is, of course, no right or wrong way to go about it, but horizontal formats tend to be received well since they’re more appropriate for an on-screen display.

-Whichever format you decide to go with, you should have a template on hand that’s quickly and easily customizable; this way, you can efficiently put together a treatment for fast-moving projects.
-We’ve found that Keynote is a fantastic software for creating treatments, as is InDesign.
-However, if you lack the technical experience for those programs, you could even use Microsoft Word in a pinch.
+Whichever format you decide to go with, you should have a template on hand that’s easy to customizable; that way, you can quickly put together a treatment for fast-moving projects.